DynamicsShop/SD-Bulk-Mailer/SD-Bulk-Mailer-Release-Notes.md

 #### Bug Fixes

 - NAV 2013R2 - Fix to an issue in the 2013 R2 code base v8.2.1 where in certain situations incorrect Ledger Entry Nos were being stamped on the Job Card when the Drafts were issued.
-The fixed code base was released as v8.2.1.1
+The fixed code base was released as v8.2.1.1 for this code base only.

 ### 8.2.1